-Radical Change is a political party led by Vice-President German Vargas.
-The party was founded in protest of links between the Liberal Party and drug traffickers, but ended up key in a scandal involving paramilitary support for congressmen.
+Radical Change is a political party led by former Vice-President German Vargas.
+The party was founded in protest of links between the Liberal Party and drug traffickers, but ended up teaming up with paramilitary groups.

 On January 15 1998, a disgruntled group of Liberal Party politicians held a convention to create a new political movement with a liberal origin and ideology, but one separate from the traditional Liberal Party that at the time was marred by a major scandal over drug money being used to help elect Liberal President Ernesto Samper (1994-1998).

 The convention of the new movement coincided with the Liberal Party’s national convention in which party leaders chose Horacio Serpa, Samper’s right-hand man, as the presidential candidate.

 In the congressional elections of March 1998, the “Coalition” won five senators and nine representatives, and with their support, Conservative Party candidate Andres Pastrana was elected as president.

 In return for the former liberals’ support, Pastrana granted several governmental positions to party politicians.

 The birth of Radical Change

 As of July 5, 2000, the movement took the name of Radical Change.

 A year later, the party held an internal vote and decided the party would support the presidential aspirations of Alvaro Uribe, who had also left the Liberal Party in disagreement with Serpa’s second run for the presidency in 2002.

 Uribe only had 2% of preference in national polls at the time, and no other political party was supporting him.